A recent email from Marina Ludwigs raises two significant objections to the reflections on “negotiational” justice developed in last week’s Chronicle:

 Coda: two and one-quarter stages of anti-Semitism

 The postwar transformation of anti-Semitism into anti-Zionism is not simply a change of name, even if most of the propaganda materials remain the same.
 The difference is not verbal but structural.
 Unregenerate Western anti-Semites still hate Jews rather than Zionists.
 They follow prewar anti-Semitism in presenting The Jew as secretly powerful yet insisting that the Aryan population, if made aware of their thralldom to the Jews, have the power to crush them.
 Anti-Zionism, however much it reproduces the old stereotypes, reflects a very different relationship between the parties.
 The center of gravity of anti-Zionism is not Europe but the Middle East.
-Israel, vulnerable as it may be, is more powerful than the surrounding Arab states; it is a demonstration of Jewish power that was unavailable, and unnecessary, to prewar anti-Semites.
+Israel, vulnerable as it may be, is more powerful than the surrounding Arab states; it offers a demonstration of Jewish power that was unavailable, and unnecessary, to prewar anti-Semites.
 Thus anti-Zionism follows, in its unsavory way, the victimary pattern that came into existence after WWII.
 The old anti-Semites hated the Jews for their suspected secret powers; the anti-Zionists’ hatred reflects the demonstration of their own material–economic and military, if not demographic–inferiority.

 This situation, however distressing, offers an opportunity to the Israelis that was not available to the Jews of Europe.
 Traditional anti-Semitism was a scapegoating operation against a stigmatized and essentially defenseless minority.
 The fact that the preponderance of resentment was on the side of the anti-Semites implied neither that they were victims deserving of compensation nor that they were, questions of blame aside, the weaker party whose resentment the Jews should attempt to defuse.
 But the Holocaust did away with the traditional scapegoating structure.
 Anti-Zionism is directed at an entity that is powerful enough to have some capacity for deferring the resentment it arouses, that is, to move the Israeli-Palestinian confrontation part-way out of the victimary and into the post-millennial era.